10 performance & financial reports every Managing Partner needs

 Increasing visibility and control for your firm

 Increasing cashflow, improving profitability and winning new clients is at the top of every partners’ to-do list.
-According to The Law Society’s Law Management Section Financial Benchmarking Survey, firms are concerned about cashflow as lockdowns are lifted and also about significantly reduced number of new matters in 2021.
-Therefore, gaining visibility of your firm’s cashflow to reduce lock up days as well as improving on profitability and understanding how you attract and win new clients, is crucial to driving your firm forward.
+The NatWest 2023 Legal Report highlighted that costs and salaries are increasing whilst profits are decreasing.
+This is why gaining visibility of your firm’s cashflow to reduce lock up days and WIP write-offs, whilst improving efficiencies to boost profitability is crucial to staying competitive.

 Data-driven insights monitored against set KPIs is the only way to ensure you can navigate the future and combat those uncertainties.
 Using a practice management system that provides intuitive business intelligence, smart reporting and real-time dashboards will give your firm the visibility it needs, so you can focus on making the right decisions, not collating the right data.